brown-band/website/pages/scripts/2012-2013/spring/cornell.md

 :sd[Band forms Cornell's McGraw Bell Tower and plays "Karn Evil."]

 Yo guys, we heard you like it when we ice skate.
 So we're gonna do some of that for you right now.
 You know who doesn't ice skate?
-The Cornell Band... and that's because the Brown Band is the world's best and only ice skating scramble band. \*Band yells: shameless self promotion!\* The Brown Band is so great, all of our students will one day win Nobel Peace Prizes.
+The Cornell Band... and that's because the Brown Band is the world's best and only ice skating scramble band. :sd[Band yells: shameless self promotion!]
+The Brown Band is so great, all of our students will one day win Nobel Peace Prizes.
 Also, Ann Coulter went to Cornell.
 Every rose has its thorn.

 :sd[Band counterskates into a B and plays In The Fray.]